 Last year, Paralympian Patrick Byrne spoke at a Limb Loss Awareness Month event about the importance of trying new things in life.
 Byrne won a gold medal as part of the USA sled hockey team in 2002 and is also an avid golfer.
 “I never golfed when I had two legs.
 I never played hockey with two legs.
 And thanks to the Shirley Ryan AbilityLab, I got involved with all these sports that helped turn my life around,” he said.
 “It’s really incredible.
 You think your whole world has ended.
 And your whole world just re-opens once I became a part of the organization right here.”

 Importance of the Socket

-High-tech prosthetic devices with microprocessors and other advanced features are being developed, but regardless of the system used, these devices still need to connect to the body properly.
+Prosthetic devices with microprocessors and other advanced features are being developed, but regardless of the system used, these devices still need to connect to the body properly.
 Most prostheses attach to the body through a socket, a cover custom made to fit around a person’s amputated limb, almost like a glove.

 A clinician who specializes in this skill — a prosthetist — will work with patients to take measurements of their limb and mold a socket specifically for that patient.
-They’ll also work with patients as they learn to use the device and as they age — prosthetic parts may break down, the amputated limb may change in size over time, and a patient may also experience skin conditions caused by movement of the socket.
+They will also work with patients as they learn to use the device and as they age — prosthetic parts may break down, the amputated limb may change in size over time, and a patient may also experience skin conditions caused by movement of the socket.

 Prosthetic Maintenance Over Time